 According to Lieb, the typical strategy for a new social site is to rapidly increase its user based while making the platform indispensable to its target audience.
 Encourage brands to swarm through the city gates too soon, and you risk consumer backlash.

 “There are people who can’t live without Twitter and Facebook, and one of the reasons is that they were pretty commercial message-free for years into the initial phases of their development.
 If there’s a golden egg here,” she says of Jelly, “I’m worried about killing the goose.”

 “The challenge with innovation in technology is the tendency to gravitate to the ‘shiny new toy’ before it has been proven,” Barbieri added.
 “Consumer adoption will decide if it has legitimacy as a new social tool.
 It needs an incubation period to allow that adoption to take hold so that in the long term marketers can benefit in a meaningful way.”

 Walters agrees it’s wise to be prudent.
 “Social marketers within brands have an obligation to embrace new social platforms somewhat cautiously.
 It absolutely makes sense to experiment on the platform, but we should do so sparingly and thoughtfully.”

-Brand marketers will continue to explore marketing opportunities Jelly has to offer.
+Content marketers will continue to explore marketing opportunities Jelly has to offer.
 For now, they’ve yet to get stung.
 But whether Jelly’s popularity continues to surge is still a giant question.
 And no picture can help answer that.